jhsu802701/tutorial-rails-omniauth/02-general.md

 # Chapter 2: General Preparations for OmniAuth

-In this chapter, you will update the user model.
+In this chapter, you will make the general preparations needed for all OmniAuth services.

 ## New Branch
 Enter the command "git checkout -b omniauth_prepare".